ONSdigital/dp-logging/README.md

 ````

 ### Extending SimpleEvent
-As previously mentioned you can use `SimpleEvent.data(K, V)` to add key value pairs to a log event.
+As previously mentioned you can use `SimpleEvent.data(K, V)` to add key value pairs to a log event if there is no
-However, if you have bespoke events that are likely to be added many times in your application you can extend
+appropriate setter.
+However, if you have bespoke events fields that are likely to be included many times throughout your
-`com.github.onsdigital.logging.v2.event.BaseEvent` and add your own convenience methods.
+application you can extend `com.github.onsdigital.logging.v2.event.BaseEvent` and add your own convenience methods.

 Example:
 ````java